man starting deadlift

 • Building muscle mass can increase metabolism by 15 percent.
 This in turn can rev up a sluggish metabolism and improve functional ability.
 All by performing strength training at least two to three times a week for the rest of your life.

-• Strength training slows or prevents sarcopenia – which literally means the “loss of flesh.”
-We all lose muscle mass as we age – and you can begin to lose muscle around 30 years old.
+• Strength training slows or prevents sarcopenia, which literally means the “loss of flesh.”
+We all lose muscle mass as we age and this typically begins around 30 years old, if you’re not strength training.
 You can also expect to lose muscle at a rate of 10 percent each decade starting at age 50.

-• It plays a role in disease prevention – like preventing or managing type 2 diabetes, as an example.
+• Training plays a major role in disease prevention such as preventing or managing type 2 diabetes, as one example.

 • Helps improve the way you move your body resulting in better balance and less falls as you age (you can reduce your risk for falling by 40 percent).

-• An additional health benefit of exercise is – it spares the loss of muscle mass during weight loss (Donnelly et al., 2003).
+• An additional health benefit of strength training is that it spares the loss of muscle mass during weight loss (Donnelly et al., 2003).

-• Will offset bone loss as you age – women can expect to lose 1 percent of their bone mass after age 35 and this can increase following menopause.
+• Will offset the loss of bone as you age.
+Women can expect to lose 1 percent of their bone mass after age 35 and this can increase following menopause.

 • According to research, individuals who did not strength train lost about 5 to 8 pounds of muscle every ten years, with a by-product being a reduction in metabolism of about 50 calories a day.